Take our VPN survey and win a software bundle worth nearly $5000

 Having a good VPN is now an integral part of staying safe online, adding an extra layer of security to your internet experience.

-A Virtual Private Network offers that additional bit of privacy online, allowing you to watch those big sporting events and must-see TV shows from another part of the world, to get around aggressive website blocking by a country or place of work, or something else entirely.
+A Virtual Private Network offers that additional bit of privacy online, allowing you to watch the content you love, to get around aggressive website blocking by a country or place of work, or something else entirely.

 But how much do you know about VPNs?
 We’ve developed a quick survey to find out how we can make our VPN coverage more appealing to you, and what else we could potentially add to make it more interesting.

-To make it slightly more worth your while, everyone completing the survey will be entered into a draw to win a bumper crop of prizes worth over $3,000.
+To make it slightly more worth your while, everyone completing the survey will be entered into a draw to win a bumper crop of prizes worth nearly $5,000.

 On offer for one lucky winner is: